 Travel, discovering new places and meeting new people, whether it be the Italian Alps or the Moroccan desert.
 I love immersing myself in different cultures, getting to know the people, their rituals and traditions.
 I moved to Italy after university, where I currently live (in Milan) so I’m constantly surrounded by centuries-old neo-classical architecture.
 It’s impossible not to be influenced by that.

-Why do you think color psychology is so important to consider in interior design?
+Why do you think colour psychology is so important to consider in interior design?

 I think it’s more important than any of us realise, perhaps even more after Covid.
-Color is directly related to your wellbeing, how you feel, how you behave and how you interact with others.
+Colour Is directly related to your wellbeing, how you feel, how you behave and how you interact with others.
 It's personal.
 What's right for your best friend, might not be right for you.
 What makes me feel calm, might make someone else feel anxious.
-Color affects us all differently, so it's about observing how YOU feel around different colors.
+Colour affects us all differently, so it's about observing how YOU feel around different colours.
 We are really good at looking after our physical health, but we often neglect our mental health.
-Color isn't the answer to all our problems, but it can certainly help to remedy that.
+Colour isn't the answer to all our problems, but it can certainly help to remedy that.
 And home is the best place to start.